whomble/Arduino_tachometer_with_stoboscopic_effect/README.md

 The wirring isn't verry complicated, the only tricky part is the mosfet wirring.
 Since its a N-Channel Mosfet the drain (middle part) is connected to the output and the source to the power suply's ground.

 The gate is connected to a non inverting output from the Mosfet driver, and the driver itself is powered by the 12V and the signal is send by a PWM pin from the arduino.

+I'll recommand you to use a small piece of perfboard to wire the mosfet and the driver properly!
+And please make sure tu use the appropriate wire thickness according to the current value.

 All the others connextion can be found on the schematic below and in the code!